LucasJMO/E6Plus/classes/Knight.md

 **Bastion of Defense**: All adjacent allies except the knight gain a +2 Dodge bonus to their AC and Reflex Saves.

-**Defensive Fighter**: A knight who chooses to fight defensively incurs only a -2 penalty on attack rolls and gains a +4 dodge bonus to AC.
+**Defensive Fighter**: A knight who chooses to fight defensively incurs only a -2 penalty on attack rolls.

-**Energy Resistance**: As a swift action, a 3rd level knight may grant herself Energy Resistance against any type of energy equal to her knight Level plus her Shield Bonus (as with damage reduction, this bonus can only come from a physically held shield).
+**Energy Resistance**: A 3rd level knight may expend a swift action to grant herself Energy Resistance against any type of energy equal to her Shield Bonus (as with damage reduction, this bonus can only come from a physically held shield).
 This energy resistance lasts until she spends a Swift Action to choose another Energy type, or her Shield Bonus is reduced.

 **Speak to Animals**: A knight gains a bonus to her Ride and Handle Animal checks equal to half her knight level.